piaoger/ModelViewer/readme.md

 It's a 3d model viewer originated from thingiviewer.

+I had two goals while I starting up this project:

+    1. Investigating on how to write shared code between server with client using AMD/RequireJS

+    2. Learning three.js

 ## Changes

 ### Modular JavaScript Support

-Split Thingiview into multiple modules.
+Splitting Thingiview into multiple modules.

-require.js and amdefine is used for modular JavaScript, so that we can share some common modules between Browser and Node.js.
+require.js and amdefine are used for modular JavaScript, so that we can share some common modules between Browser and Node.js.

 ### Web Worker